 In California, you do not have to prove your spouse guilty of anything.
 This is a no-fault divorce state, meaning you only have to reach a fair agreement about the terms of divorce for the courts to accept your request.
 Hire an experienced attorney to make orders about things specific to your case, such as child support orders, name change orders, spousal support orders, and division of property.

 What If I Do Not Meet the Residency Requirements?

 If you do not meet the residency requirements to file for divorce in California, you can file for a legal separation until you meet the requirements for divorce.
-You can hire a family attorney in San Diego, CA to walk you through the separation.
+You can hire one of the best San Diego divorce attorneys to walk you through the separation.
 Once you separate legally, you can amend the petition and ask for a divorce once enough time has passed and you meet the requirements.
 If you do not meet the requirements but your spouse does, consider asking your spouse to file for the divorce.

 Sometimes, a couple may meet another state’s residency requirements to file for divorce.
 If you or your spouse came from a different state that you lived in for at least six months, you can return to that state and file for a divorce.
 However, you have to check the divorce residency requirements in that state to be sure.
 This may not be a viable option for couples who cannot or do not wish to go through divorce proceedings in a state other than California.

 In the event that you have to wait until you fulfill residency requirements, you can still take steps toward getting a divorce.
 You can begin to gather the information about divorce in California and contact an experienced attorney at Boyd Law about your situation.
 Karie Boyd is a certified family law specialist and the founding partner of Boyd Law.
 She has many years of successful experience practicing family and divorce law throughout the state of California.